ritam2358/DiscordBot/README.md

 - Go to .env file.
 - Enter your Discord Bot Token ID in the place holder {bot-token}.
 - Run the desired python file in the terminal.
-- Check your server, your bot is online.
+- Check your server, your bot is now online.